JAlbertMoody/React-Chat-App/README.md

 If you want to download and use the code for this chat application, here are the steps you should follow:

-1. Clone the repository to your local machine using Git or your preferred method.
+1. Clone the repository using '$ git clone https://github.com/JAlbertMoody/React-Chat-App'.
-2. Navigate to the root directory of the repository.
+2. Navigate to the root directory of the repository '$ cd React-Chat-App'.
-3. Run npm install to install all the required dependencies.
+3. Run '$ npm install' to install all the required dependencies.
 4. Create a Firebase project and enable Firebase Authentication and Firestore.
-5. Add your Firebase project credentials to the src/firebase.js file.
+5. Add your Firebase project credentials to the 'src/constants/firebase.js' file.
-6. Run npm start to start the development server.
+6. Run '$ npm start' to start the development server.